Arlodotexe/windows-interact/README.md

 When you pass an array to run multiple commands, the returned output and errors will be an array, not a string.

 **NOTE**: It will do its best to seperate the outputs using tactics such as delaying each commands' execution a bit and only collecting the output for a command postbounce, but there are still some quirks.
-For example, if the first command takes longer than the last command, it mess up the output a bit.

 This is playing with real power.
 See [here](https://docs.microsoft.com/en-us/powershell/module/?view=powershell-6) and [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.management/?view=powershell-6) for resources on what you can do with PowerShell to automate and interact with Windows, beyond what Windows interact provides